Kruptein/PlanarAlly/docs/getting_started.rst

 The second option enhances the immersion by only showing a player vision of something if one of the assets he/she owns can see it.

-With the `FOW opacity` option, the opacity of the fog for th DM only is changed.
+With the `FOW opacity` option, the opacity of the fog for the DM only is changed.
 Players always have 100% fog opacity.
 This option can thus be used to see through the fog as a DM.